vespa-engine/documentation/en/nearest-neighbor-search-guide.md

 </pre>

-This schema is explained in the [practical search performance guide](performance/practical-search-performance-guide.html), the addition is the `embedding` field:
+This schema is explained in the [practical search performance guide](performance/practical-search-performance-guide.html), the addition is the `embedding` field and the various `closeness` rank profiles.
+Note that the `closeness` schema defines the query tensor inputs which needs to be declared to be used with Vespa's nearestNeighbor query operator.

 <pre>
 field embedding type tensor&lt;float&gt;(x[384]) {